Last Updated Friday, September 24, 2021, at 4:17 PM

 Foreign National 1 ultimately wired $100,000 to Company A, a political consulting firm owned by Benton.
 To disguise the true purpose of the transfer of funds, Wead and Benton created a fake invoice for “consulting services” and invented a cover story.

-On September 21, 2021, a federal grand jury in Indianapolis returned indictments charging nine people with various charges, including several counts of distribution of controlled substances, money laundering, and possession with intent to distribute controlled substances.
+Two of the cases in this week’s roundup involve what has become a perennial these days; drug trafficking.
+On Sept.
+21, a federal grand jury in Indianapolis returned indictments charging nine people with various charges related to drug trfficking, , including several counts of distribution of controlled substances, money laundering, and possession with intent to distribute controlled substances.

-According to the indictment, toward the end of 2020, the FBI and the IRS-CI embarked on an investigation on possible drug dealing and money laundering activities being conducted in Indianapolis.
-As part of the investigation, agents discovered that individuals from California and Mexico were sending meth, cocaine, and fentanyl to an individual in Indianapolis.
+According to the indictment in this case, toward the end of 2020, the FBI and the IRS-CI investigated possible drug dealing and money laundering activities being conducted in Indianapolis.
+As a result of the investigation, agents discovered that individuals from California and Mexico were sending meth, cocaine, and fentanyl to an individual in Indianapolis.

-The person in Indianapolis, along with others would then sell the drugs in the Indianapolis area and send money back to California.
+The Indianapolis resident, along with others, would then sell the drugs in the Indianapolis area and send the money back to California.
 Over $780,000 was exchanged during this investigation.
 During the arrests, search warrants were also executed at various locations.
 In total, 15 handguns, 3 rifles, 2 shotguns, $42,000, 274 grams of cocaine and 150 pounds of marijuana were seized.
 Four vehicles were also seized.

-On September 22, 2021, the Acting U.S. Attorney for the Middle District of Pennsylvania, Bruce D. Brandler. announced that, the day before, Walter Pruitt, 34, of Scranton, Pennsylvania, and Michael Cox, age 38, of Brooklyn, New York had been indicted by a federal grand jury on drug trafficking charges.
+On Sept.
+22, the Acting U.S. Attorney for the Middle District of Pennsylvania, Bruce D. Brandler. announced that Walter Pruitt, 34, of Scranton, Pennsylvania, and Michael Cox, 38, of Brooklyn, New York had been indicted by a federal grand jury on drug trafficking charges.

-According to the indictment, it has been alleged that on August 5, 2021, in Lackawanna County, Pruitt and Cox conspired to possess cocaine with the intent to distribute.
+According to the indictment, it is alleged that on Aug.
+5, in Lackawanna County, Pruitt and Cox conspired to possess cocaine with the intent to distribute.
 The case was investigated jointly by the FBI and the Scranton Police Department, and the Assistant U.S. Attorney for the Middle District of Pennsylvania, Jenny P. Roberts, is prosecuting the case, which is part of Project Safe Neighborhoods, which has been historically successful in bringing together all levels of law enforcement to make neighborhoods safer.

-On September 23, 2021, the Acting U.S. Attorney for the Northern District of Oklahoma, Clint Johnson, announced that a federal grand jury returned an indictment charging a 21-year-old Tulsa man with a nightclub shooting that happened on Aug.
-21, 2021.
-Jaden Perez was charged with assault with a dangerous weapon with intent to do bodily harm in Indian Country, as well as for carrying, using, brandishing, and discharging a firearm in relation to a crime of violence.
+The last case we’ll look at in this week’s roundup, we will take a look at a case involving a Tulsa nightclub shooting.
+On Sept.
+23, the Acting U.S. Attorney for the Northern District of Oklahoma, Clint Johnson, announced that a federal grand jury returned an indictment charging a 21-year-old Tulsa man, Jaden Perez, was charged with assault with a dangerous weapon with intent to do bodily harm as well as for carrying, using, brandishing, and discharging a firearm in relation to a crime of violence.
+The charges come out of a nightclub shooting that happened on Aug.
+21.

 According to the indictment, Perez punched a security guard at closing time near an exit door of the Midnight Rodeo nightclub in Tulsa.
 Perez was forced outside by the security guard, and a physical altercation ensued.
 After the fight was broken up, Perez and his friends were escorted to their silver Honda.
 Eventually, the men moved the car to another area of the parking lot as the crowd dispersed and security walked away.